Nitrous Oxide

 What are the Risks or Complications of Nitrous Sedation Dentistry?

-While nitrous oxide is generally safe, there are risks or complications that might arise.
-Mild side effects include nausea or headache.
-At Noble Dental, our team, including Dr. Dana Okur and Dr. Veronica Szabo, DMD, ensures that a thorough health assessment is done before recommending this or any other treatment.
+While nitrous oxide is generally safe, potential risks include mild side effects like nausea or headaches.
+At Noble Dental, our team, including Dr. Dana Okur and Dr. Veronica Szabo, DMD, performs a thorough health assessment before recommending nitrous sedation to ensure it's appropriate for you.

 What is the Recovery Time?